sepaengineering/http-foundation/README.md

-HttpFoundation Component
+HttpFoundationSepa Component
 ========================

-The HttpFoundation component defines an object-oriented layer for the HTTP specification.
+The HttpFoundationSepa component defines an object-oriented layer for the HTTP specification.

 Resources